 However, if the ignition was changed in the past, as may happen with older models, the codes the dealer has on file will not work and so the key won’t turn in the ignition.

 It is also important to remember that the dealer only has codes on file for the original ignition and up to a certain year.
 If the car is too old, it may be difficult to get a replacement key from the dealer.

 Estimated cost: Usually around $75 for a new key.

 A locksmith usually charges a service fee plus the cost of the parts and labor for a replacement key.

-Therefore, you should expect to pay more than the dealer would charge.
-However, since the cost of a non-transponder chip key is minor you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer mobile service.
+You can therefore expect to pay more than the dealer would charge.
+However, since the cost of a non-transponder chip key is minor, you shouldn’t pay much more than the dealer charge and you have the convenience of a solution at your location as many locksmiths offer a mobile service.

 Estimated cost: Usually around $135.